NetSys/bess/README.md

 ### Installation

+First, make sure that your Linux machine has all [required packages](docs/dependency.md) installed.
+After that you can simply clone the repository and run the build script.
+If there is any missing package, the script will tell you so.

 ```
 $ git clone https://github.com/NetSys/bess.git
 $ bess/build.py
 ```

 BESS runs on top of [DPDK](http://dpdk.org).
 The installation script will automatically download and build DPDK 2.2 in `deps/dpdk-2.2.0` directory.

+### Running BESS

 Like any other DPDK applications, you need to [set up hugepages](http://dpdk.org/doc/guides/linux_gsg/sys_reqs.html#reserving-hugepages-for-dpdk-use).
+Using 2MB hugepages are just fine.
 If you want to use physical NIC ports, you also need to [bind ports to DPDK](http://dpdk.org/doc/guides/linux_gsg/build_dpdk.html#binding-and-unbinding-network-ports-to-from-the-kernel-modules):

 ```
 $ sudo modprobe uio_pci_generic